yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/troubleshoot/universe-issues.md

 - YSQL Export: Enables or disables collection of the metrics for the Postgres-compatible YSQL query layer.
 - YCQL Export: Enables or disables collection of the metrics for the Cassandra-compatible YCQL query layer.

-The prom dumps are stored in JSON files in the `support_bundle/YBA/promdump` directory.
+The Prometheus dumps are stored in JSON files in the `support_bundle/YBA/promdump` directory.

 </details>